 - University of Michigan (B.S., magna cum laude)

-- Admitted in IL, MN and USPTO only; practice is limited to matters and proceedings before federal courts and agencies
+- Admitted in DC, IL, MN and USPTO only; practice is limited to matters and proceedings before federal courts and agencies

 - U.S. Patent and Trademark Office